-Students are encouraged to develop an informed and creative approach to their textile practice.
-The studio modules enable students to work on a combination of set and self-initiated projects supported by academic and technical textile staff.
+You are encouraged to develop an informed and creative approach to your textile practice.
+The studio modules enable you to work on a combination of set and self-initiated projects supported by academic and technical textile staff.
 Studio based projects are taught in the School's dedicated textile labs and workshops equipped with specialist equipment and machinery.
-Projects are designed to test the development, application and understanding of students' knowledge and practical skills in an integrated and holistic environment.
+Projects are designed to test the development, application and understanding of your knowledge and practical skills in an integrated and holistic environment.
 Project briefs are designed with module aims and planned learning outcomes in mind as well as the sequence of modules towards a final negotiated project.
 Each project is formatively assessed through class critiques before final submission and summative assessment of a portfolio of work.

 A textile portfolio will typically comprise of multiple components including sketchbook research, evidence of design development such as mark-making and observational drawing, visualisations, colour boards, technical file and the production of final samples.
-The Final Project module encourages students to promote their Major project through an exhibition relevant to their work and their professional ambitions and career planning.
+The Final Project module encourages you to promote your Major project through an exhibition relevant to your work and your professional ambitions and career planning.